WilliamCMajor/employee-manager/Readme.md

 ```

 ### EJS Templates
-Today we are going to allow submissions from the login form.
 If the user email validates then we will grant access to the dashboard.
 Grab a new copy of the data folder from the teams folder.
 There is a file called users.json.
 That is the file mimics a database.
 We will read this file and see if the provided email matches the one in the users.json file.

-To start we are going to install ejs.
-Make sure that you are in the server folder when you do this.
 ```
   npm install ejs
 ```